stella3d/job-system-cookbook/README.md

 Process input from a webcam in real time using Burst-compiled jobs.

+the job details are all in [this file](/Assets/Scripts/ImageProcessing/BurstRGBJobs.cs), and the above file is the main script.

 This demo implements 4 different effects , all based around operating on a pixel only if it's color channel value is over some threshold

 ### [Change Mesh Vertices & Normals Every Frame](Assets/Scripts/MeshComplexParallel.cs)